towles-osu/Smallsh-Shell/README.md

 # OSAssignment3smallsh

 This is assignment 3, where we make a basic shell.
+To run my shell compile the smallsh.c with gnu99 c compiler.
+Then run the executable without any inputs.
+Designed to work Linux with Bash.

 The following is the assignment description.
-It is long.
+It is long:

 Introduction